-Policy Level Trust/Statutory Ref No SF01 Approved by Directors Approved date 12 September 2023 Responsibility Performance Next review date Autumn 2024 Published location Trust Website Version number Date Issued Author Update Information 2.1 13 September 2023 JA
+Policy Level Trust/Statutory Ref No SF01

+Approved by Directors Approved date

+Responsibility Performance Next review Autumn 2025 date

+Published location Trust Website

+Version number Date Issued Author Update Information

+2.2 28.08.24 JA PB

-Pur rpose of the policy 5
+Pur pose of the policy

-Statement of Intent 6
+Statement of Intent

-Loc cal contacts 8
+Loc al contacts

-1. Procedures in recording and reporting for all staff at [Abstract] 11
+1. Procedures in recording and reporting for all staff at [Abstract]

 What to do if a child makes a disclosure to you 11

 What to do if you have a concern about a child 12

-What to do if you discover that Female Genital Mutilation (FGM) has taken place or a prisk of FGM •
+What to do if you discover that Female Genital Mutilation (FGM) has taken place or a pupil risk of FGM

 Creating a culture whereby children can learn in a safe environment 13

 What school staff should look out for 13

 2 Indicators of abuse and neglect 15

 3. Safeguarding issues 20

 Child-on-child abuse 20

 Sexual violence and sexual harassment 24

 Sharing nudes and semi-nudes 25

 Child Criminal Exploitation (CCE) and Child Sexual Exploitation (CSE) 26

 Child Criminal Exploitation 26

 Child Sexual Exploitation 27

 Domestic abuse 30

 Female Genital Mutilation (FGM) 30

 Honour-based abuse 31

 Serious violence 31

 Mental Health and Wellbeing 31

 4. Prevent Duty 32

 Channel 32

 Protecting children from extremism 33

 4.14 Extremism 33

 4.15 Radicalisation 33

 4.16 Terrorism 33

 5. Children Absent from Education 36

 6. Online safety 37

 7. Groups of children who may be at risk of greater harm 39

 Children with special educational needs, disabilities or health issues 39

-Children who are lesbian, gay, bi or trans (LGBT) 39
+Children who are lesbian, gay, bisexual or gender questioning (LGBT) 39

-Children who need a social worker (Child in Need and Child Protection Plans) 39
+Children who need a social worker (Child in Need and Child Protection Plans)

-Elective Home Education (EHE) 40
+Elective Home Education (EHE)

-Looked after children and previously looked after children (Cared for Children) 40
+Looked after children and previously looked after children (Cared for Children)

+Private fostering